CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	> ./enable-loranga-SMS-on-boot.sh

-This simple script simply creates a file called use_loranga_SMS_on_boot.txt.
-The start_gw.sh script, called at boot time, now also checks for this file and will power on the modem before launching the gateway program and post-processing stage.
+This simple script simply creates a file called `use_loranga_SMS_on_boot.txt`.
+The `start_gw.sh` script, called at boot time, now also checks for this file and will power on the modem before launching the gateway program and post-processing stage.
 You can disable the usage of Loranga SMS on boot with:

 	> ./disable-loranga-SMS-on-boot.sh

-which simply deletes the use_loranga_SMS_on_boot.txt file.
-Note that if you have both use_loranga_Internet_on_boot.txt and use_loranga_SMS_on_boot.txt then the priority is the Internet connection.
-Remember to use disable-loranga-internet-on-boot.sh if you want only the SMS features.
+which simply deletes the `use_loranga_SMS_on_boot.txt` file.
+Note that if you have both `use_loranga_Internet_on_boot.txt` and `use_loranga_SMS_on_boot.txt` then the priority is the Internet connection.
+Remember to use `disable-loranga-internet-on-boot.sh` if you want only the SMS features.

 Raspberry PI Zero
 -----------------

-If you use the latest image, it also works on the new Raspberry Zero W (with the default behavior to act as a WiFi access point so you can easily use ssh pi@192.168.200.1 once you are connected to the gateway's WiFi).
+If you use the latest image, it also works on the new Raspberry Zero W (with the default behavior to act as a WiFi access point so you can easily use `ssh pi@192.168.200.1` once you are connected to the gateway's WiFi).
 It can therefore be used to build and even lower-cost and more compact LoRa gateway.
-Note that regarding the serial port, the Raspberry PI Zero W is similar to the Raspberry PI 3, so /dev/ttyS0 is used, and not /dev/ttyAMA0.
+Note that regarding the serial port, the Raspberry PI Zero W is similar to the Raspberry PI 3, so `/dev/ttyS0` is used, and not `/dev/ttyAMA0`.

 Enjoy,
 C. Pham